 27 NCAC 01B .0111 Grievances: Form and Filing

-(d) The North Carolina State Bar may keep confidential the identity of an attorney or judge who reports alleged misconduct of another attorney pursuant to Rule 8.3 of the Revised Rules of Professional Conduct and who requests to remain anonymous.
-Notwithstanding the foregoing, the North Carolina State Bar will reveal the identity of a reporting attorney or judge to the respondent attorney where such disclosure is required by law, or by considerations of due process or where identification of the reporting attorney or judge is essential to preparation of the attorney's defense to the grievance and/or a formal disciplinary complaint.
+(d) Confidential Reports of Attorney Misconduct.
+The State Bar may keep confidential the identity of an attorney or judge who reports alleged misconduct pursuant to Rule of Professional Conduct 8.3 and who requests to remain anonymous.
+Notwithstanding the foregoing, the North Carolina State Bar will reveal the identity of a reporting attorney or judge to the respondent when such disclosure is required by law, or by considerations of due process or when identification of the reporting attorney or judge is essential to preparation of the respondent's defense to the grievance or defense to a formal disciplinary complaint.

 (e) The counsel may decline to investigate the following allegations: